Birthing classes - How to find the childbirth course that’s right for you

 One of the best things you can do before giving birth is attend a childbirth course.
-These classes will give you and your partner a lot of information and support to help you during labor and birth.
+These classes will give you and your partner a lot of information and support to help you during labour and birth.
 You'll get to meet other pregnant couples and share advice and concerns with them.
 And taking part in a childbirth course will increase your confidence as you face the big event.

 Differences Among Courses